Fire at school outside Liberia’s capital kills at least 27

 Hundreds of grief-stricken people stood in shock as ambulances took away the bodies.
 Others wailed and wept as police pushed back a curious, surging crowd.

-The president of the West African nation, George Weah, visited the scene and was due to attend the victims’ funeral at a Monrovia mosque before burial later in the day, said spokesman Isaac Solo Kelgbeh.
+The president of the West African nation, George Weah, visited the scene and was set to attend the victims’ funeral at a Monrovia mosque before burial later in the day, said spokesman Isaac Solo Kelgbeh.

 Pastor Emmanuel Herbert of a nearby church, Fire World Pentecostal Assembly, told The Associated Press that he and his congregation woke up to sounds of the fire and called for help.